Police: Employee kills 1, wounds 5 at Texas cabinet business

 Bryan is about 100 miles (160 kilometers) northwest of Houston and is near Texas A&M University.
 With more than 86,000 residents, it is the seat of Brazos County.

+In a statement posted on its Facebook page, Kent Moore Cabinets said “our hearts are hurting” and asked for “thoughts and prayers” for its employees and their families.

+“We’re all devastated by the tragic events at our Stone City manufacturing plant in Bryan on Thursday,” the statement said.
+“We are fully cooperating with the police who are investigating this horrible crime.”

-A person who answered the phone at Kent Moore Cabinets’ headquarters in Bryan said she couldn’t provide any information on the shooting.
-The company, which makes custom cabinets, has design centers in nearly a dozen Texas cities and employs more than 600 people, according to its website.
+The company, which is headquartered in Bryan, makes custom cabinets.
+It has design centers in nearly a dozen Texas cities and employs more than 600 people, according to its website.

+One employee, Marc Barron, said he believes the gunman was targeting a specific person.

+“I feel like he came with the intention of harming someone,” Barron said.
+“He was just looking for the right person and, like, the right time.”

 Texas Gov. Greg Abbott offered prayers for shooting victims and their families.